Parks & Gardens

 Head out of town for a day away from everything, walk the dog, have a picnic with the family, take a leisurely stroll, or exercise with a challenging hike.

-For family fun and fitness head for Stoke Park with its children's play area, paddling pool and crazy golf;
+- Stoke Park for family fun and fitness with its children's play area, paddling pool and crazy golf;

 - Castle grounds with summer outdoor concerts and theatre - the flower displays are stunning (certainly worth taking a photo!).
 It is a peaceful oasis in the centre of town and ideal for lunchtime picnics.

-You will enjoy exceptional views from Pewley Downs, Chantry Wood and The Mount - so take a camera along with you!
+- Enjoy exceptional views from Pewley Downs, Chantry Wood and The Mount - so take a camera along with you!

-Walk along the River Wey from Burpham to Shalford and enjoy water meadow sites including the Riverside park Nature Reserve, Stoke Water Meadows, Millmead Island, Shalford Water Meadows and Shalford Park.
+- Walk along the River Wey from Burpham to Shalford and enjoy water meadow sites including the Riverside park Nature Reserve, Stoke Water Meadows, Millmead Island, Shalford Water Meadows and Shalford Park.

-Explore rare and beautiful heathland sites such as Bullswater Common near Pirbright and the nature reserves at Lakeside and Snakey Lane in Ash.
+- Explore rare and beautiful heathland sites such as Bullswater Common near Pirbright and the nature reserves at Lakeside and Snakey Lane in Ash.

 - Winkworth Arboretum.
 Home to many tree species, the autumn colours are spectacular.
 Winkworth has little gems all year round with blazes of colour around the tranquil lake teaming with wildlife.

 - RHS Wisley - the Royal Horticultural Society's flagship garden with over 240 acres to explore, including the glasshouse, the lake, a wooded play area for children and many rare species of trees and plants.

-Painshill Park landscape gardens are a joy to visit at any time of year with the lake a haven for wildlife, and the various follies around the park adding to the spectacular views.
+- Painshill Park landscape gardens are a joy to visit at any time of year with the lake a haven for wildlife, and the various follies around the park adding to the spectacular views.

-Visit Claremont Landscape Garden, built in 1700 and beautifully maintained to this day by the National Trust.
+- Claremont Landscape Garden, built in 1700 and beautifully maintained to this day by the National Trust.